Mike Frisbie, Director and City Engineer

 The Disability Access Office is responsible for American with Disabilities Act (ADA) compliance for all City of San Antonio services and facilities including infrastructure, street and sidewalks, to ensure that all citizens can fully participate in community life.
 This office also provides comprehensive technical assistance to other City departments, builders and citizens.

-Support Services – Christie Chapman, interim Assistant Director
+Support Services – Christie Chapman, Assistant Director

 Acquisition – Steve Hodges, Acquisition Real Estate Manager

 This division acquires land for capital improvement projects.

 The Compliance Division ensures compliance with federal, state and local laws, rules and regulations.